leodido/autoflags/README.md

-# autoflags
+# structcli

 > CLI generation from Go structs

 Transform your Go structs into fully-featured command-line interfaces with configuration files, environment variables, flags, validation, and beautiful help output.

-All with just a few struct tags: **declare your options in a struct, and let autoflags do the rest**.
+All with just a few struct tags: **declare your options in a struct, and let structcli do the rest**.

 Stop writing boilerplate.
 Start building features. ⋙